andrewcz-se/llmlocal/README.md

 ## **Pre-requisites**

 - You must have Docker installed and running.
 This projects aim is a quick development test to use Docker containers and Docker compose to run and query an LLM locally.
 [Download Docker](https://www.docker.com/)
-- For this project you need an Nvidia GPU to use GPU processing for the LLM.
-Use the CPU folders if you do not have an Nvidia GPU and want to use CPU processing
+- For this project you need an Nvidia GPU and the Nvidia Toolkit installed to use GPU processing for the LLM.

 ## **Project Structure**